 Admission Office - Staten Island Campus

-Because many business careers require the same skill sets, any of the careers listed above may naturally lead to another, though some additional training, experience, or education may be required for a smoother transition.
-The transferable nature of these employment opportunities ensures that any person pursuing a major in business has a number of options for their future employment, which could translate into job security and career success.
+Because many business careers require similar skill sets, any of the careers described above may naturally lead to another, though some additional training, experience, or education may be required for a smoother transition.
+The transferable nature of these employment opportunities ensures that any person pursuing a major in business has a number of options for their future employment, which could translate into career security and success.

-Along with outstanding courses and renowned professors, students in The Peter J. Tobin College of Business at St. John's benefit from world-class academic and technological resources.
+Along with outstanding courses and renowned professors, Tobin students benefit from world-class academic and technological resources.

-The Financial Information Lab boasts state-of-the-art learning tools including 29 computer workstations.
-Each computer offers the latest FactSet financial software.
-The lab provides access to Bloomberg systems as well as news, stock market information and financial data to enrich every student’s understanding of the business world.
+The Lesley and William Collins Analytics Lab boasts state-of-the-art learning tools including 29 computer workstations.
+The lab provides access to Bloomberg systems as well as analytic tools, news, stock market information, and financial data to enrich every student’s understanding of the business world.

-Drawing on St. John's extensive contacts in New York City's business sector, the Executive-in-Residence Program (EIRP) is a unique feature of The Peter J. Tobin College of Business.
+Drawing on St. John's extensive contacts in New York City's business sector, the Executive-in-Residence Program (EIRP) is a unique feature of the Tobin experience.
 Guided by leading executives who serve as teachers and mentors, students engage in real-world consulting for actual businesses and non-profit organizations.

 The Undergraduate Student-Managed Investment Fund is a highly selective program that gives students hands-on experience with managing a substantial portfolio.

 Students gain an academic and professional edge by joining any one of St. John's more than 180 student clubs and organizations.
-Business-related clubs in The Peter J. Tobin College of Business include the following:
+Business-related clubs at Tobin include the following:

 The benefits of the program are many, notably: